Parents and educators

-In Autumn 2022, in partnership with the National Cybersecurity Authority of the Kingdom of Saudi Arabia, ITU and partners will launch a set of online self-paced trainings on COP, geared towards the following target groups:
+In partnership with the National Cybersecurity Authority of the Kingdom of Saudi Arabia, ITU and partners are launching a set of online self-paced trainings on COP, geared towards the following target groups:

 parents, educators, policy-makers, ICT industry, and children themselves (aged 9-12, and 13-18).

 The modules for Children (aged 9 to 12 years old) are out!
 Enroll here

 The trainings for parents, carers and educators are accessible on the ITU Academy here.

 Click here to discover more about the trainings and